PacktPublishing/DP-203-Azure-Data-Engineer-Associate-Certification-Guide-Second-Edition/Chapter08/Readme.md

 # Chapter 08

 ## Overview
-In this chapter **"Implmenting Data Security"**, You will explore code examples for:
+In this chapter **"Implementing Data Security"**, You will explore code examples for:

 * Data Masking in Synapse SQL
 * Always Encrypted in Azure SQL